Adecco Group acquires recruiting startup Vettery for $100M

 The financial terms were not disclosed, but a source with knowledge of the deal told us that the price was a little over $100 million.
 (It’s not clear how much of that is cash versus stock.)

 We’ve reached out to the Adecco Group for confirmation and will update if we hear back.
+(Update: A spokesperson responded that the company isn’t sharing financial details.)
 A Vettery spokesperson declined to comment.

 Vettery was launched in 2014.
 Shortly after that, co-founders Brett Adcock and Adam Goldstein told me they were hoping to reinvent the traditional recruiting process.
 They created a marketplace where job candidates browse offers, schedule interviews with the employers that interest them and receive a signing bonus from Vettery when they take a job — all assisted by an on-staff “talent executive.”